KenKundert/nestedtext/doc/basic_syntax.rst

 =======

-A value for a dictionary or list item may be a rest-of-line string or it may be a nested dictionary, list or a multiline string.
+A value for a dictionary or list item may be a rest-of-line string or it may be a nested dictionary, list or a multi-line string.
 Indentation is used to indicate nesting.
 Indentation increases to indicate the beginning of a new nested object, and indentation returns to a prior level to indicate its end.
 In this way, data can be nested to an arbitrary depth: